spin-itn/spin-itn.github.io/docs/candidates/esr3_2.md

 ---
 __Introduction__

 I come from China with a Bachelor in Geotechnical engineering.
-Afterwards, I went to ETH in Zurich for a MSc in Geophysics.
+There I gained my special interests in different fields of continuum mechanics, e.g. elasticity, plasticity, viscosity, fluid mechanics, soil mechanics, thermo-poro-elasticity, fracture mechanics etc..

+Afterwards, I went to ETH Zurich for a MSc in Geophysics.
+I took the time in Zurich for different numerical methods for solving different types of Partial Differential Equations (PDE), e.g. FDM, FEM, FVM, LBM.
+I also got the chance to work in the lab to understand better how the models may be constrained in practice.
+The specific techniques employed were Acoustic Emission (for seismic source inversion) and Fiber Opitics (for distributed strain measurement).

 I joined LMU Munich in 2021 as a PhD student in Computational Seismology under the supervision of Prof. Heiner Igel and Prof. Alice-Agnes Gabriel.
-I enjoy learning different theories in solid and fluid mechanics and numerical methods for Partial Differential Equations.
-My current research concerns the propagation of seismic waves in nonlinear materials.
+My current research concerns the propagation of seismic waves in nonlinear materials (a type of nonlinear hyperbolic PDEs).
+The principal method that I may use is the Discontinuous Galerkin Method.
+The major goal of my research is to develop a parallelized code for large scale wave propagation in nonlinear rheology.
 May you get to know more about my research [here](https://aangniu.github.io/).

 ---
 __Publication__